Asthma Doctor in El Paso and Horizon City, TX

-UCare Urgent Care has excellent asthma doctors who can provide first-rate asthma treatment to patients of all ages.
-For more information, call us or simply walk-in.
-We have multiple locations to serve you in El Paso TX, Lee Trevino Drive TX, and nearby areas!
+UCare Urgent Care and Walk-In Clinic have excellent asthma doctors who can provide first-rate asthma treatment to patients of all ages.
+For more information, contact us or simply walk in.
+We are a walk-in clinic located at Horizon City TX, on North Zaragoza Rd. in El Paso TX, and on Lee Trevino Dr. in El Paso TX.

 Table of Contents: